wumm-project/wumm-project.github.io/About.md

 ------------------------------

-Contradictions and management methodologies (WUMM abbreviates the German "Widersprüche und Managementmethoden") is in our view the core of the implementation of TRIZ (Teoria Reschenija Isobretatjelskich Sadatsch), the theory of solving invention problems of the Russian invention researcher Genrich Saulowitsch Altshuller, who worked over 50 years on such questions, especially based on patent searches.
-However, WUMM goes beyond this approach and focuses on complex innovation and management scenarios in companies.
+Contradictions and management methodologies (WUMM abbreviates the German "Widersprüche Und Management-Methoden") is in our view the core of the implementation of TRIZ (Teoria Reschenija Isobretatjelskich Sadatsch), the theory of solving invention problems of the Russian invention researcher and pioneer Genrich Saulowitsch Altshuller, who worked over 50 years on such questions, especially based on patent searches.
+However, WUMM goes beyond this approach and focuses also on complex innovation and management scenarios in companies.

 While Altshuller's considerations are directed more on solving technical problems and thus to possible technical solution the WUMM approach